Does Your Teaching Suppress Genius–Or Require It?

 One Big Comfort Zone

-Between shared national standards and common daily learning targets delivered via very similar learning models, along with the the reality that most students are by definition ‘average,’ we’re in a bit of a sticky situation.
+Between shared national standards and common daily learning targets delivered via very similar learning models, along with the reality that most students are by definition ‘average,’ we’re in a bit of a sticky situation.
 Even if semantics are obscuring the truth a bit here, the reality is that we’ve got ourselves a model of education that by its very design encourages repeatable and similar performance.

 We’re in one big, industrial comfort zone.
 Similar thinking, similar strategies; same content, same classrooms.
 Similar teachers in similar rooms with more or less similar styles.
 Year in, year out.